 Checking accounts can be served by the bank's branch network, and these accounts may come with debit cards, overdraft protection and numerous other features.

 HSBC customers can manage their accounts through the company's Personal Internet Banking service.
 This service allows customers to review transactions, transfer funds and pay bills.
-It also features EasyView, a money management tool that allows the details from HSBC and non-HSBC accounts to appear together on the same page.
+HSBC Advance and Premier Personal Internet Banking customers also have access to Money Management Tools, which allow them to see all of their personal online accounts - both HSBC and external accounts - in one spot.

 While HSBC offers online savings accounts, customers will have to visit one of its branches for investments, insurance and mortgage products.